microsoft/data-factory-testing-framework/examples/README.md

 To use the Testing Framework, is enough to import the published package resulting from the developement in the current repo located in src/data_factory_testing_framework.

-## Getting started with writting tests
+## Getting started with writing tests

 ### Running without a Dev Container
 1. Set up an empty Python project with your favorite testing library
-2. Install the package using your preferred package manager:
+2. To use the Testing Framework, install the data-factory-testing-framework package from PyPI via your preferred package manager:
    * Pip: `pip install data-factory-testing-framework`
    * Poetry: `poetry add data-factory-testing-framework`
-3. Start writing tests
+3. Start writting tests

-### Running with  a Dev Container
+### Running within a Dev Container

 #### Pre-requirements using Dev Containers
 To use a Dev Container, you need to have the following software in addition to the previous pre-requisites: